ArchipelagoMW/Archipelago/worlds/stardew_valley/logic/logic_and_mods_design.md

 # Content pack (idea)

-Instead of using modules to hold the data, and have each mods adding their data to existing content, each mod data should be in a `ContentPack`.
+Instead of using modules to hold the data, and have each mod adding their data to existing content, each mod data should be in a `ContentPack`.
 Vanilla, Ginger
 Island, or anything that could be disabled would be in a content pack as well.

 Eventually, Vanilla content could even be disabled (a split would be required for items that are necessary to all content packs) to have a Ginger Island only